 Ask most people about horse racing and they’ll tell you about the importance of the horses and the key difference a good jockey can make.
 Not everyone will think to mention the trainer, in spite of the fact that they do arguably the most important work of all those involved in the industry.
 Whilst a good jockey can be the difference between a horse winning and coming second, a talented trainer is why they’re even in the conversation in the first place.

 The beauty of the Cheltenham Festival is such that it’s longevity allows us to identify the trainers that have made the biggest impact in certain races.
-Though it’s certainly true that the best trainers will be competitive in most races, the fact that it took Willie Mullins until 2019 to win the Gold Cup for the first time demonstrates that they’re better placed to be successful in some races over others.
+Though it’s certainly true that the best trainers will be competitive in most races, the fact that it took Willie Mullins until 2019 to win the Gold Cup for the first time and until 2022 to complete the set demonstrates that they’re better placed to be successful in some races over others.
 Here’s a look at those that have bossed certain Cheltenham events.

 Cheltenham Festival Races Record Trainer Wins

-The most impressive record has to be Willie Mullins 11 wins in the Champion Bumper, which tops the list as the Festival race won the most times by the same trainer.
-Second on the list id the Mares’ Hurdle won nine times also by Willie Mullins.
-Nicky Henderson dominates 3rd-5th on the list with record wins in the Champion Hurdle (8 wins), Triumph Hurdle and Arkle Challenge Trophy (both 7).
+The most impressive record has to be Willie Mullins 12 wins in the Champion Bumper, which tops the list as the Festival race won the most times by the same trainer.
+Joint-second on the list is the Mares’ Hurdle won nine times also by Willie Mullins.
+Nicky Henderson dominates 3rd-5th on the list with record wins in the Champion Hurdle (9 wins), Triumph Hurdle and Arkle Challenge Trophy (both 7).
+Mullins has trained and outstanding 94 winners in total at the Festival.

 Special mention must be given to Tom Dreaper who holds the Gold Cup trainer record with 5 wins and has done since 1968.
 Fred Rimell and Fulke Walwyn also have stood the test of time still holding records in the Festival Trophy Chase and the Fulke Walwyn Kim Muir Challenge Cup.
 Edna Bolger is the best trainer of cross-country horses having won the Cross-Country Chase five times, and she didn’t even train the record winner Tiger Roll.